tsautier/dovi_convert/README.md

 A Bash script to automate the conversion of Dolby Vision Profile 7 MKV files (UHD Blu-ray rips) into Profile 8.1.

 This conversion ensures compatibility with media players that do not support the Profile 7 Enhancement Layer (EL), such as the Apple TV 4K (with Plex or Infuse), Nvidia Shield, Zidoo, and other devices, preventing fallback to standard HDR10 and other issues.
-The result is a highly compatible file that can be played on a wide range of devices, without loss of quality.
+The result is a highly compatible file that can be played on a wide range of devices.

 ## Features